 - Frontline General: While many other high ranking Tech-Priests prefer to direct their forces from fortified installations or orbiting ships, Cawl often oversees a battle personally, trusting his personal defences, powerful weapons, and a mind sharp enough to predict enemy attacks quickly enough to avoid them.

-- Omnidisciplinary Scientist: He has dabbled in many fields of science.
+- Omnidisciplinary Scientist: He has dabbled in many fields of science (as a Dominus, his actual field is in cybernetics and warfare).
 He's improved on the Space Marine template, but has also worked on the weapons and armours Primaris Marines would use, has improved Guilliman's flagship, has maybe created artificial intelligence and copied his personality into a machine, and is working on Necron technology to reverse-engineer their pylons.

 - Remember the New Guy?: Cawl is introduced in the Gathering Storm campaign, where it's revealed he was sent on a secret mission by Roboute Guilliman that, due to Roboute being put into stasis, has taken 10,000 years to complete.
 Since then, he's been conspicuously inserted into Mechanicus lore prior to that timeframe, up to and including to being part of the biologis team the Emperor led in creating the Black Carapace implant.